Alpha Phi Omega

 What is Alpha Phi Omega?

-Alpha Phi Omega is a National Coed Service Fraternity--college students gathered together in an organization based on fraternalism and founded on the principles of the Boy Scouts of America.
+Alpha Phi Omega is a national service fraternity for both women and men founded on the principles of the Boy Scouts of America.
 Its purpose is to develop leadership, promote friendship and provide service to humanity.

 Who can join?